GagraniV/Machine-Learnig-with-R/README.md

 # Machine-Learnig-with-R
-Exploring Machine Learning (ML) algorithms using R programming.
+The objective of this repository is to explore various Machine Learning (ML) algorithms using R programming language to solve problems such as anomaly detection (anti money laundry, fraudulent transactions etc.), image/speech recognition, clustering/classification, products/services recommendation.